JesseZhuang/SystemDesign/DDIA/ch11.stream.processing/notes.md

 **Message Brokers compared to databases**

-Some message brokers can even participate in two-phase commit protocols using XA or JTA.
+Some message brokers can even participate in two-phase commit protocols using XA (eXtended Architecture) or JTA (Java Transaction API).

 Important practical differences: